AdrianJusepeitis/FastDMinR/README.md

 # FastDMinR
-multiTreeR is an R interface for fast-dm.
+FastDMinR is an R interface for fast-dm.

 Installation
 ------------